Jeff Hughley

-Jeffrey Hughley (born March 3, 1985) is an American football wide receiver who is currently a free agent.
+Jeffrey Hughley (born March 3, 1985) is American former professional football wide receiver who played in the Arena Football League (AFL).
 He was signed as an undrafted free agent by the Tulsa Talons in 2010.
 He finished the season with over 1,000 and 28 touchdowns as a receiver.

 College career

-Jeff Hughley attended Averett University.
+Hughley attended Averett University.
 He holds the record for most receiving yards in a career or a season.
 He was also a great kick returner.
 He was named 2nd Team All-USA South Athletic Conference in 2003.

 Professional career

-Tulsa Talons
+Tulsa Talons (first stint)

-Hugley played for the Tulsa Talons who were a member of the af2 from 2007-2009, winning the af2 Ironman of the Year Award in 2007.
+Hugley played for the Tulsa Talons who were a member of the af2 from 2007 to 2009, winning the af2 Ironman of the Year Award in 2007.
 He helped the Talons to a 2007 ArenaCup victory, earning game MVP.

 Colorado Crush

 After an impressive rookie season with the Talons, Hughley signed with the Colorado Crush of the Arena Football League, but he was waived after training camp.